 As we discussed in a previous post, the startup landscape has changed in recent years and more businesses can be bootstrapped than in the past.
-As a result, there has emerged greater differentiation between businesses that need large upfront capital infusions and those that can be bootstrapped.
+As a result, there has emerged greater differentiation between businesses that need large upfront capital infusions that require formal business planning and those that can be bootstrapped who not need a full-blown business plan.
 This essentially has created two types of entrepreneurs, each with different reasoning styles driven by the type and maturity of their business.

 However, by their nature, innovation and manufacturing sector companies have very high startup costs because it may take months (or even years!) and considerable expense to develop a viable product.
 Moreover, these companies have a higher likelihood of failure and losing all their invested capital.
 Therefore, they are quite risky to start.
 In fact, according to the Cincinnati research agency AcuPoll, 95% of all new products will fail.

 Because of the risk and high pre-start costs, there is so much at stake in getting it right the first time.
 Innovation startups need startup capital to fund intangible expenses, such as the research and development (R&D).
 For example, a software development company needs capital to fund the R&D required to write a new application or program.
 Manufacturing startups, on the other hand, need startup capital to fund tangible assets, such as specialized production equipment needed to produce a new product.
 Since startups in both of these industries need copious amounts of startup capital, they also require significant upfront planning to minimize the risks necessary to secure large equity investments or obtain debt financing from banks or other lending institutions.
 While startups in these industries make headlines when they are successful, they represent only a small fraction of all new businesses in a given local ecosystem.